-Toyota Supra Cars
+New Toyota Supra

-About the Toyota Supra
+Used Toyota Supra

 The Toyota Supra was introduced in 1979 as part of the Celica line.
 The Supra also descends from the 2000GT supercar, namely in the form of the engine.
-The first-generation Supra closely resembled the Celica in looks, only it was an inch longer and had an inline 6-cylinder instead of the Celica's 4-cylinder engine.
+The first-generation Supra closely resembled the Celica in looks, only it was 1 inch longer and had an inline 6-cylinder instead of the Celica's 4-cylinder engine.

 The Supra struck out on its own as a separate model in 1986, the third-generation Supra.
-The Celica went to front-wheel drive that year, but Supra enthusiasts were pleased to see that the Supra remained a rear-wheel drive vehicle.
+The Celica went to front-wheel drive that year, but Supra enthusiasts were pleased to see that the Supra remained a rear-wheel-drive vehicle.

-The Supra, especially the fourth generation, is popular for racing, and was made famous by its starring role in the film "The Fast and the Furious."
+The Supra, especially the fourth generation, is popular for racing and was made famous by its starring role in the film "The Fast and the Furious."